shaikh-7abish/Car_Price_Prediction/README.md

 Then we used Flask for deployment of our model in <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/app.ipynb">app.ipynb</a> and use it on <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/templates/main.html">webpage</a>

 ## To use the Model
-- firstly unzip the `model.zip` file in  <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/models/model.zip">models</a> folder.
+- first, Unzip the `model.zip` file in  <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/models/model.zip">models</a> folder.
 - I recommend to install the following packages in the your anaconda environment

+    - "numpy" package : `pip install numpy` command.
-    - "flask" package : `pip install flask` command.
+    - "pandas" package : `pip install pandas` command.
     - "matplotlib" package : `pip install matplotlib` command.
     - "seaborn" package : `pip install seaborn` command.
     - "pickle" package : `pip install pickle` command.

-    - "pandas" package : `pip install pandas` command.
+    - "sklearn" package : `pip install sklearn` command.

-    - "numpy" package : `pip install numpy` command.
+    - "flask" package : `pip install flask` command.

-    - "sklearn" package : `pip install sklearn` command

 - Run the `app.ipynb` in the anaconda prompt / jupyter notebook using `python3 app.ipynb` then open the web-address displayed below.